srikanthkarra376/Interview-Quesions/Interview-FAQ.md

 Can you tell me different b/w CSS Resetting and Normalizing?

     Ans: CSS Resetting:default styling that comes with browser

         CSS Normalizing: Make Sure Rendering Works in all browsers

-What is inline and Block Level elements?
+What are inline and Block Level elements?

-Answer: Inline elements only accepts marginleft, margin right, paddings Describe CSS Box Model?
+     Answer: Inline elements only accepts marginleft, margin right, paddings

+Describe CSS Box Model?

 What is specificity in styling in CSS?